Trans-Neptunian objects found in the first four years of the Dark Energy Survey: The transient catalog

 Every \des\ exposure has an astrometric map from pixel coordinates to the Gaia DR1 \citep{Lindegren2016,Brown2016} celestial reference frame.
 Here again we benefit from extensive \des\ calibration efforts. \cite{Bernstein2017astro} describes the DECam astrometric model, demonstrating that all distortions induced by the telescope, instrument, and detectors are known to 3--6~milliarcsec RMS.
 We apply this model to all exposures in the Y4 \des\ TNO search.
 The astrometric uncertainties for bright TNO detections are dominated by stochastic displacements caused by atmospheric turbulence, at 10--15~mas RMS on typical exposures.
 Below we describe the estimation of this turbulence uncertainty for each exposure.
 Fainter detections' astrometric uncertainties are dominated by shot noise in the centroiding of the image.

-The astrometric solution includes terms for differential chromatic refraction in the atmosphere and lateral color in the optics, which are calibrated in terms of the $g-i$ color of the source.
+The astrometric solution includes terms for differential chromatic refraction (DCR) in the atmosphere and lateral color in the optics, which are calibrated in terms of the $g-i$ color of the source.
 Similarly the photometric solution includes color terms.
-Our TNO search is executed using positions that assume a nominal color, $g-i=0.61.$ Only after a TNO is linked can we estimate its color.
+The maximal amplitude of the DCR (for airmass $X<2$) and lateral color are $\approx 80$ and 40~mas per mag of $g-i$ color, respectively, for $g$-band observations, and 5 or more times smaller in other bands \citep{Bernstein2017astro}.
+The $g-i$ colors of all stars are measured directly by \des, which fixes the reference frame, but the TNO apparent position will depend on its (unknown) color.
+Our TNO search is executed using positions that assume a nominal color, $g-i=0.61$ (a typical stellar color).
+Only after a TNO is linked can we estimate its color.
 The final positions, magnitudes, and orbital parameters reported herein are calculated after refinement using the proper chromatic corrections.

 The procedure for estimating the atmospheric turbulence contribution to astrometric errors is as follows: \begin{enumerate}[label=\roman*.] \item For each high-$S/N$ star $i$ in the survey footprint, we calculate a mean position by averaging the positions predicted by the astrometric model in all \des\ exposures, as well as any position available in Gaia DR1, to produce a ``truth'' value $\mathbf{\bar x}_i$. \item Restricting ourselves to the positions $\mathbf{x}_i$ measured on an individual \des\ exposure, we find the measurement error $\Delta \mathbf{x}_i \equiv \mathbf{x}_i-\mathbf{\bar x}_i = (\Delta x_i, \Delta y_i)$ from the mean position.
 The displacement is measured in a local gnomonic projection, with $x$ pointing to local equatorial east and $y$ north. \item A cubic polynomial function of field coordinates is fit to the $\Delta\mathbf{x}_i$ and adopted as the large-scale distortions from atmospheric and turbulent refraction for this exposure.
 This fit is subtracted from the $\Delta\mathbf{x}_i.$ \item We calculate the two-point correlation functions of astrometric error, averaging over all pairs of stars in the exposure vs.\ their separation $r$: